alexaadams6778/alexaadams6778/README.md

 # Hi, I’m Alexa

-I’m a Computer Science student at the University of South Carolina interested in full-stack software development and creating technology for social good.
+I’m a Computer Science student at the University of South Carolina with experience in full-stack development, mobile apps, and product management.

 ---

 ## What I’m Working On
-- Building web and mobile applications using modern frameworks with a focus on user-centered design
+- Mobile app for Dedham Health & Athletic Complex (React Native, Expo)
-- Leading and collaborating on nonprofit-focused projects
+- Nonprofit website redesign for Create the Space via Develop for Good
-- Continuing to refine my Java and C++ skills through new projects
+- Vice President of Kappa Theta Pi at UofSC

 ---